Guide Speculative

 What’s Still Speculation

-• The exact system requirements, obviously
+• The exact system requirements

 • Ray-tracing support (very likely but not confirmed)